Helping You Create Clothes That Make You Feel Great By Providing Fashionable Sewing Patterns That Fit

 Learning to sew with knit fabrics

-Knits have become much more popular to sew with, which means they are now manufactured in a multitude of patterns and colours.
-Knit fabric is perfect for making leggings, dresses, t shirts and tops due to the variety of thicknesses and stretch qualities available.
-I’m in love with the prints by Michael Miller available at Amazon.
+Knits have become much more popular to sew with, which means they are now manufactured in a multitude of patterns and colors.
+Knit fabric is perfect for making leggings, dresses, t-shirts, and tops due to the variety of thicknesses and stretch qualities available.
+I’m in love with the prints by Michael Miller available on Amazon. (paid-links*)

 Top Tips for sewing with Knits

 Tip 1.
-Use appropriate sewing needles and thread, my favourite are Schmetz ball point needles when sewing with jersey/ knit fabrics.
+Use appropriate sewing needles and thread, my favorite are Schmetz ball point needles when sewing with jersey/ knit fabrics.
 Others available are stretch needles or jersey needles.
-When choosing a needle, it also important to consider the size for the fabric you are using.
-I use Schmetz size 70/10 for lighter weight knits, 80/12 for mid weight and 90/14 for heavier knits.
-Polyester thread is more suited to sewing with knits as it has more stretch than cotton, cotton thread is likely to break when the garment is stretched over the body.
+When choosing a needle, it is also important to consider the size for the fabric you are using.
+I use Schmetz size 70/10 for lighter weight knits, 80/12 for mid-weight, and 90/14 for heavier knits.
+A polyester thread is more suited to sewing with knits as it has more stretch than cotton, cotton thread is likely to break when the garment is stretched over the body. (paid-links*)

 Cutting knit fabrics